bduggan/utiaji/README.md

 Description
 ===========
-Utiaji is a calender, wiki and personal information organizer.
+Utiaji is a calender, wiki, address book and general personal information organizer.